 Author: Lonnie Frisbee, with Roger Sachs

-I don't think that is what happened here.
+I don't think anything like that happened here.
 No necromancy was involved.
 No Ouija boards were used.
-The ghost of Lonnie Frisbee wasn't interviewed by Sachs during a seance in his kitchen.
-Speaking of Lonnie, Roger Sachs does say this in the Introduction:
+The ghost of Lonnie Frisbee wasn't interviewed by Roger Sachs during a séance in his kitchen.
+Speaking of Lonnie, Roger Sachs does say this in the book's introduction:

 …I had the privilege of being a close friend.
 Lonnie asked me to help tell his story.
 I was more than willing and honored.
 I am not a professional writer, but together we audio-taped, filmed, and documented his life for most of those last three years.